mRameez110/Cache-Logic/Node Js/001 User SignUp and Login/README.md

 SignIn:
-i) Sign in by providing credential(email and password) ii)1st login auth will check request body, to pass the request to SignIn controler
+i) Sign in by providing credential(email and password) ii)1st login auth will check request body, to pass the request to SignIn controler iii) If request status is 200, check the user from dummy Database against providing email